HD60Hz/squad-lab1-store/README.md

 urllib3        1.25.3
 </pre>

 To be able to reinstall them, they must be saved in a versioned file.
-The convention is to use ``requirements.txt`` in root of the project for that
+The convention is to use ``requirements.txt`` in root of the project.
+This file content is rows of dependency lines like: **beautifulsoup4==4.8.0**
-This file should content a rows of dependency lines like : **beautifulsoup4==4.8.0** The best way to manage this file is through _pip_ as shown :
+The best way to manage this file is through PIP as shown:

 ```shell script
 pip freeze > requirements.txt
 ```

-Result (requirements.txt content) :
+Result (requirements.txt):
 <pre>
 beautifulsoup4==4.8.0
 bs4==0.0.1